KianBahasadri/bahasadri.com/docs/features/home/BACKEND.md

 4. Check if conversationId provided:
     - **If provided**: Validate UUID format, retrieve context from KV
     - **If not provided**: Generate new UUID
+5. Build OpenRouter API request:
-5. Process message with yandere agent logic (use context if available)
+    - System message with yandere personality prompt
-6. Generate agent response
+    - Conversation history from KV context (if exists)
+    - User's new message
+6. Call OpenRouter chat completion API
+7. Handle API response or errors
+8. Parse agent's response message
-7. Create ChatMessage objects for user and agent messages
+9. Create ChatMessage objects for user and agent messages
-8. Update conversation context with new messages
+10. Update conversation context with new messages
-9. Store conversation context in KV with TTL (3600 seconds)
+11. Store conversation context in KV with TTL (3600 seconds)
-10. Return response with conversationId
+12. Return response with conversationId

 ### Error Handling